The Irish Government has made a list of countries that it deems to be generally "safe".

 Can I appeal my decision?

-However, because if you are from a safe country, the IPAT might request that the appeal take place without an oral hearing.
+However, if you are subject to the accelerated procedure, the IPAT might request that the appeal take place without an oral hearing.
 This means that the IPAT would make a decision on your appeal based on written submissions from your lawyer.
-You would not have opportunity to speak to the judge who is making the decision.
+You would not have an opportunity to speak to the judge who is making the decision.

-Is Nigeria on the "safe" country list?
+Are Nigeria and Jordan on the "safe" country list?

-Please see here for more information.
+Please see here and here for more information.

 Can I work if I am from a safe country?